Welcome to Harrison Training

 In addition, all staff at Harrison Training are strongly committed to ensuring that skills and resources are also shared with those people and communities whose access to good quality health and social care is severely limited.
 As such, we are currently working with projects in Romania and Tanzania to equip and support local providers, and facilitate the development of services.

-An Introduction to Coaching and Mentoring in Long-term Conditions NEW COURSE running June 2013
+An Introduction to Coaching and Mentoring in Long-term Conditions NEW COURSE look out for new date Summer 2014

 This exciting new course offers any health and social care professionals working with clients with long-term conditions an opportunity to evaluate their current practice and discover how coaching and mentoring can enhance their skills in achieving client-centred outcomes.

 Coaching and mentoring approaches aim to empower people to see the options they have in their lives and take small steps towards a happier, sustainable future.
 It embraces the idea of enabling people to make choices about their independence and crafting a life that works for them.
 In health and social care settings coaching and mentoring supports people to co-create health/well-being, find joy and build resilience rather than just managing ill-health or depression.